calliestump/EpicodusFriday2/README.md

 $ cd [known directory]
 $ code .
 ```
-#### You CAN'T forget that in order to push any changes you need to add your own repository.
+#### You can't forget that in order to push any changes you need to add your own repository.
 ```
 git remote origin [repo. link]
 ```